What is a mantra meditation? And how can they be used to augment your spiritual, personal, and yes — even professional development.

-It’s a word or phrase repeated over and over again during meditation.
+A mantra is a word or phrase repeated over and over again during meditation.

-The thing about mantras for meditation, is that they give your brain something to do.
+Mantras give your brain something to do.
 Yes, spiritual mantras are meant to transform you just by uttering them again and again, but there’s a lot to be said for saying something just to keep nonsense babble at bay.

 And speaking of nonsense babble, rather than just giving you some meaningless drivel like “my shoes are green,” or “I love pickled herring,” (which, for keeping your mind busy during meditation, does have its benefits.
 But let’s face it, this is ‘broken record’ material and nothing more).

 Here are some tried and true mantras to help you use meditation for transformation.

 An oldie but a goodie, you really can’t mess this one up too badly.
 The “Om” is the sacred sound of Hinduism and is said to mean, variously: It Is, Will Be or To Become.

 2. “Om Mani Padme Hum”

 Rhis one’s from Tibet and it means, roughly, “Hail the Jewel in the Lotus.”
 The jewel in this case is the Buddha of Compassion.

 This is one of the Hebrew Torah’s most famous lines, and it was God’s answer to Moses when Moses asked for his name.

 6. “I love you; I’m sorry; please forgive me; thank you”